 Happy film viewing, there’ll be more suggestions to come soon!

-- I’m a tour guide, travel writer and Italophile.
-You can read numerous articles on Italy and travel at: the Educated Traveller blog
+- I’m a tour guide, travel company owner and writer.
+You can read numerous articles on Italy, The Alps, France and the British Isles by visiting my blog: the Educated Traveller blog

 - Suggestions, comments, enquiries to email@example.com